BoomStarcuc/GeneSegNet/README.md

-# Gseg: A Deep Learning Framework for Cell Segmentation by Integrating Gene Expression and Imaging Information
+# GeneSegNet: A Deep Learning Framework for Cell Segmentation by Integrating Gene Expression and Imaging Information

 ## Overview